Ila, Osun State

 Ila is a local government area in Osun State, Nigeria.
 Its headquarters are in the town of Ila Orangun.
+The current chairman of the council is Adeyemi Adebara A.

 It has an area of 303 km^{2} and a population of 62,049 at the 2006 census.

 The postal code of the area is 234.

+Ila Central Local Council Development Area (LCDA)

+Ila Central Local Council Development Area (LCDA) was created out of Ila area council for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+Ademola Kolawole is the current chairman of the LCDA.